-Astrobiology Magazine was funded by the NASA Astrobiology Program for the past 18 years, while serving the public as a free online popular science magazine dedicated to the latest and most exciting news on the origins of life and beyond.
+Astrobiology Magazine, funded by NASA from 1999 to 2018, is an online popular science magazine, serving the public by delivering the latest and most exciting news on the origins of life and beyond.
 Our stories profile the latest and most exciting news across the wide and interdisciplinary field of astrobiology — the study of life in the universe.
 In addition to original content, Astrobiology Magazine also runs content from non-NASA sources in order to provide our readers with a broad knowledge of developments in astrobiology, and from institutions both nationally and internationally.
 Publication of press-releases or other out-sourced content does not signify endorsement or affiliation of any kind.

 Established in the year 2000, Astrobiology Magazine now has a vast archive of stories covering a broad array of topics.
 These stories deal with issues that lie at the heart of many of the “Big Questions” asked by the scientific community, such as:

 What are the characteristics of the solar system that lead to the origins of life?